(last updated August 2013)

 You may opt-out of receiving targeted ads from Microsoft Advertising by visiting our opt-out page.
 For more information about how Microsoft Advertising collects and uses information, please see the Microsoft Advertising Privacy Supplement.

 We also allow third-party ad companies, including other ad networks, to display advertisements on our sites.
 In some cases, these third parties may also place cookies on your computer.
 These companies currently include, but are not limited to: 24/7 Real Media, aCerno,Inc, AdBlade, AdConion, AdFusion, Advertising.com, AppNexus, Bane Media, Brand.net, CasaleMedia, Collective Media, Fox Interactive, Interclick, Millennial, PrecisionClick, ROI Media, Social Media, SpecificMedia, TrafficMarketplace, Tribal Fusion, ValueClick, Yahoo!, YuMe, and Zumobi.
 These companies may offer you a way to opt-out of ad targeting based on their cookies.
 You may find more information by clicking on the company names above and following the links to the Web sites of each company.
 Many of them are also members of the Network Advertising Initiative or the Digital Advertising Alliance, which each provide a simple way to opt-out of ad targeting from participating companies.
+We are a signatory of the Behavioural Targeting Good Practice Principles and these can be found at www.youronlinechoices.co.uk.

 Microsoft is committed to protecting the security of your personal information.
 We use a variety of security technologies and procedures to help protect your personal information from unauthorized access, use, or disclosure.
 For example, we store the personal information we collect on computer systems with limited access, which are located in controlled facilities.
 When we transmit highly confidential information (such as a credit card number or password) over the Internet, we protect it through the use of encryption, such as the Secure Socket Layer (SSL) protocol.